[:: LAKERS 2014 THREAD | POLL: Who Should Coach Next Year? ::]

 Pau still has plenty of decent basketball in him.
 But he needs time to heal his knees.
 And his flu.
 And his foot.

-:lol: :x
+:lol :x

 I've been done with Pau since 2011.
 I love him to death for helping us and becoming that second fiddle to Kobe but he is basically done.
 We were blessed to have him in our lap that 2008 year and he helped change us to a championship team, with that said it's a what have you done for me lately league and he hasn't done much.
-I could blame the coaching but it's also on the player to demand respect and the ball. :smh::frown:
+I could blame the coaching but it's also on the player to demand respect and the ball. :{:(

 CP no one said he was going to Toronto.
 Unless you really think I have the ability to make the news.
 But if you give me that much credit I appreciate it.